Danbackal/Snake/README.md

 # Snake
 Retro Snake game, using pygame.
 Used to continue my refresher of Python and learning of Pygame.

+### December 19 update:
+Early today I fixed the snake growing and updating - kind of.
+It updates, but because it isnt bound to a proper grid, the movement is WONKY.
+I think I officially need to structure a grid, and bind things to the center of a cell, rather than trying to figure out the coordinate system with math.
+The cell could be decided by the screen size (game could always be, say, 50x50, and a larger game space just means each cell is larger).
+This is in line with what I need for deciding the next apple location, as it needs to be in an unoccupied cell.
+It might make sense for the Board to be a part of the Game class and have it store this object, that has a unique draw function?
+Like we draw the board cell by cell.
+Empty cells do nothing (check for cell value is not None) and other cells call the cell values draw function.

 ### December 18 update:
 Initial code is in.
 Thought process was store snake body in Sprite Group for collisions, and a linked list for updates.
 The movement isnt quite what I want, and I think part of that is it is moving very freely.
 It also looks like the apple isn't quite in line with the snakes movement.